sayantan99/Deploying-ML-models-in-Android-Studio/README.md

 # Deploying-ML-models-in-Android-Studio

-Here I have a deployed a simple Linear Regerssion Model made using Tensorflow in Android
+Here I have a deployed a simple Linear Regerssion Model made using TensorflowLite in Android